dnoyes/number-swapper/README.md

 # Number Swapper

-This script swaps two integers _without_ introducing new variables.
-It makes use of casting to strings (with concatenation) then back to ints.
+This script swaps two integers _without_ introducing new variables, using tuple unpacking.
+This is very similar to destructuring in JavaScript.

 ## Run script